-SF Bay Area events in February 2017 include Golden State Warriors games in Oakland, Cirque du Soleil shows in San Jose, and AT&T Pebble Beach Pro-Am golf south of Monterey.
+SF Bay Area events in February 2020 include Golden State Warriors games in San Francisco, the Chinese New Year Parade and Festival, and AT&T Pebble Beach Pro-Am golf south of Monterey.
 Other highlights this month include Valentine's Day activities and top to spend President's Day weekend here.

 Read on for more great things to do this month all around the Bay Area.

-One of the best SF Bay Area events in February are the Golden State Warriors basketball games at the Oracle Arena in Oakland (East Bay).
-This month, they'll be taking on the Charlotte Hornets, Chicago Bulls, Sacramento Kings, LA Clippers, and Brooklyn Nets.
+One of the best SF Bay Area events in February are the Golden State Warriors basketball games at the Chase Center in San Francisco.
+This month, they'll be taking on teams such as the Los Angeles Lakers, Miami Heat, and Houston Rockets.
 There is nothing like the energy of Bay Area fans decked out in blue and gold cheering on their Dubs, one of the hottest teams in the NBA.

 For sports fans, one of the most exciting SF Bay Area events in February are happening in the Monterey region, about 3 hours south of San Francisco.
 This would of course be the highly anticipated AT&T Pebble Beach Pro-Am golf tournaments of the PGA tour, which arrives on California's coast this month at some of the most picturesque golf courses anywhere in the world.

 For a whole week, you'll get to watch premier golf and entertainment in this serene setting.